 Congresswoman Napolitano is perhaps best known for her groundbreaking work on mental health.
-Her 2001 pilot program providing mental health and suicide prevention services on-site in four schools has expanded to twenty-five K-12 schools throughout the San Gabriel Valley and Southeast LA County with assistance from Los Angeles County Mental Health, which now serves as a model for H.R.
-2913, the Mental Health in Schools Act.
+Her 2001 pilot program providing mental health and suicide prevention services on-site in four schools has expanded to 35 K-12 schools throughout the San Gabriel Valley and Southeast LA County with assistance from Los Angeles County Mental Health, which now serves as a model for H.R.
+1109, the Mental Services for Students Act.

 Napolitano was appointed by Democratic Leader Nancy Pelosi under the direction of Vice President Joe Biden to serve as a Vice-Chair of the House Democratic Gun Violence Prevention Task Force, following the tragic shooting at Sandy Hook Elementary in Newtown, CT.
 Her main focus on the task force is the intersection of mental illness and gun violence, most notably suicide prevention.

 In January 2016, Napolitano met with President Obama, fellow Task Force members, and other Democratic colleagues, to dialogue on possible executive actions.
 She then joined the President at the White House on January 5, 2016, for his announcement of new executive actions to curb gun violence and make communities safer.
 Napolitano ensured that adding mental health services was a component of those comprehensive actions to prevent senseless gun deaths.
 She remains strongly committed to expanding background checks and other measures to keep firearms out of the hands of those who might use them to harm themselves or others.